ShadeLab/Centralia_16S_analysis/MockCommunityAnalysis_09Nov15/MockCommunity_ComputingNotes.md

-# Mock community analysis Ashley Shade
+# Mock community analysis
+### Ashley Shade, Michigan State University
 ## 09 Nov 2015
 ### Problem:  OTU overinflation in Centralia 2014 16S amplicon dataset
 * We have ~300,000 OTUs  this is >20X more than we expect